Keith Riglin

-Education
+Early life and education

-Riglin attended Downer Grammar School, Edgware, Middlesex.
+Riglin was born on 24 January 1957.
+He was educated at Downer Grammar School, Edgware, Middlesex.
 He read education and religious studies at the College of All Saints, Tottenham, then a constituent college of the Institute of Education, University of London, and graduated Bachelor of Education in 1980.
 Moving to Regent's Park College, Oxford as a ministerial student and for further studies in theology, he graduated Bachelor of Arts in 1983 and Master of Arts in 1986.
-He holds a Master of Theology degree from Heythrop College, London and a Doctor of Theology degree from the University of Birmingham, awarded in 1985 and 2008 respectively.
+He held a Master of Theology degree from Heythrop College, London and a Doctor of Theology degree from the University of Birmingham, awarded in 1985 and 2008 respectively.
 In 1987 he studied at St Andrew's Hall, one of the Selly Oak Colleges in Birmingham, prior to his service with the Baptist Missionary Society in Jamaica.
 He was a visiting scholar at Westcott House, Cambridge for the academic year 2006–2007.
-In 2016 he was awarded the Associateship of King's College London.
+In 2016, he was awarded the Associateship of King's College (AKC) by King's College London.

 Ordained ministry

 Baptist and Reformed

-Riglin was ordained on 25 June 1983 at Kenton Baptist Church, Harrow, Middlesex.
+Riglin was ordained as a Baptist minister on 25 June 1983 at Kenton Baptist Church, Harrow, Middlesex.
 He was associate minister at Manvers Street Baptist Church, Bath and a chaplain at the University of Bath from 1983 to 1987; lecturer in church history and the philosophy of religion at the United Theological College of the West Indies, Jamaica from 1987 to 1989; and minister of Amersham Free Church from 1989 to 1996.
 In 1997 he transferred from the List of Accredited Ministers of the Baptist Union of Great Britain to the Roll of Ministers of the United Reformed Church, to become minister and university chaplain (the latter also for the Church of Scotland) at St Columba's Church, Cambridge, a post he held until his move to the Church of England.
 Riglin was also a chaplain at Wolfson College, Cambridge from 1998 to 2008.